Ractuary/diehard3000/README.md

 browseVignettes("diehard3000")
 ```

-[This shinydashboard](http://shiny.ractuary.com:3838/insuree-simulation/) provides an example of the `insuree` package used monitor the reserve for a group of individuals.
+[This shinydashboard](http://shiny.ractuary.com:3838/insuree-simulation/) provides an example of the `diehard3000` package used monitor the reserve for a group of individuals.